 As progressive Catholic organizations, our social justice tradition compels us to speak out and advocate for the least among us.
-For that reason, we write to you today to encourage you to implement the coverage recommendations of the recent Institute of Medicine (IOM) report which include comprehensive contraceptive methods including counseling as a preventive benefit.
-We also implore you not to impose burdensome conscience clauses which seek to limit and indeed eliminate access, and dishonor the conscience of those seeking services.
+For that reason, we write urging you to not impose burdensome conscience clauses seeking to limit and, indeed, eliminate access, and dishonor the conscience of those seeking family planning services.

-Including comprehensive family planning services as a preventive benefit for women's health under the Affordable Care Act (ACA) will making these services more affordable and therefore more accessible for all women, but especially for poor women.
-Access to family planning has improved social and economic opportunities for women, prevented unintended pregnancies and the transmission of sexually transmitted diseases, including HIV/AIDS, and decreased infant, child and maternal deaths, all while saving billions in taxpayer dollars.
+Including comprehensive family planning services as a preventive benefit for women's health under the Affordable Care Act will make these services more affordable-and therefore more accessible-for all women, but especially for poor women.
+Access to family planning has improved social and economic opportunities for women, prevented unintended pregnancies and the transmission of sexually transmitted diseases, including HIV/AIDS, and decreased infant, child and maternal deaths-all while saving billions in taxpayer dollars.

 As Catholics, we are called by our faith to show solidarity with and compassion for the poor.
 Our tradition's preferential option for the poor compels us to look at public policy decisions in terms of how they affect the least among us.
-By eliminating co-payments for family planning and making these services more affordable, poor women in the United States will have greater access to these services.
+By eliminating copayments for family planning and making these services more affordable, poor women in the United States will have greater access to these services.
 The vast majority of Catholics in the United States support these services-98 percent of sexually active Catholic women in the US have used a modern contraceptive method at some point in their lives.
 When Catholic voters considered healthcare reform in 2009, more than six in ten supported health insurance coverage-whether it is private or government insurance-for contraception and family planning.
-It is clear that the IOM's recommendations are strongly supported by Catholics throughout the United States.
+It is clear that family planning is strongly supported by Catholics throughout the United States.

-We have heard calls for some entities to be allowed to opt-out of this no-cost coverage for family planning by creating burdensome conscience clause provisions.
-We find these calls extremely disheartening, as they would undermine the consciences of women who seek family planning health services.
-As Catholics, we are called to listen to our individual consciences in matters of moral decision-making, and to respect other people's right to do the same.
+Allowing some entities to opt out of this no-cost coverage for family planning would create an unnecessary burden upon many employees across the country.
+We find these conscience clause provisions extremely disheartening, as they would undermine the consciences of women who seek family planning health services.
+As Catholics, we are called to listen to our individual consciences in matters of moral decision making, and to respect other people's right to do the same.
 We cannot and do not presume to tell others how best to listen to their own consciences as they make important decisions about whether or when to have children.
-We do not support any effort to deny and disrespect the conscience of individuals who seek comprehensive family planning services, and encourage you to reject all efforts that do so.
+We do not support any effort to deny and disrespect the conscience of individuals who seek comprehensive family planning services, and encourage you to reject all policies that do so.

-A large majority of Catholics in the US are committed to ensuring that women and men have access to the full range of reproductive healthcare services.
-The recommendations from the IOM are an important step in ensuring that all women will have access to family planning services under the ACA and that all Catholics will be able to listen to their consciences and have their consciences honored in turn.
+A large majority of Catholics in the US are committed to ensuring that all women and men have access to the full range of reproductive healthcare services.
+We are hopeful that you will not impose undue burdens upon access in the form of conscience clause restrictions, and that you will ensure that all Catholics will be able to listen to their consciences and have their consciences honored in turn.